 She carried the pink marker on one of her walks and gently at first she dragged the chalk along a wall to trace a line as she moved.
-As the line waved she stopped and she wrote her name, like a thread unfurling.
+As the line wavered she stopped and she wrote her name, like a thread unfurling.

 And then she wrote, in small print, a fragment.
 A memory.
 But after she wrote it she couldn’t make sense of it.
 It was not written in Italian.
 She couldn’t read it.
 The letters were similar, but the words were code.
-Then, with a blink and strange shift in vision, she could.
+Then, with a blink and shift in vision, she could.
 She had written in English.